with Guest Contributor Jacqueline Pendleton

-Local art teacher, potter and interior designer Jacqueline Pendleton moved into her Georgian house at the end of 2019 and in doing so took on the renovation project of her life, which, lucky for us, she documents over on Instagram at Restoring Sark House.
+Local art teacher, potter and interior designer Jacqueline Pendleton moved into her Georgian house at the end of 2019 and in doing so took on the renovation project of her life, which she documents over on Instagram at Restoring Sark House.

 Jacqui has spent her downtime during the pandemic lovingly restoring her home to its former glory alongside her partner Trevor Jones of Nutex Ceilings and Walls.
 It must be handy having a partner in the building trade (he even offers a full decorating service) who, thankfully, shares her enthusiasm for restoration and upcycling.

-To inspire you to give your home a new lease of life this spring, Jacqui has shared some of her top design tips that are both stylish and eco-friendly with us, plus she has some insider information on where to find inspiration and show pieces locally, that you can stamp your own creative mark on.
+To inspire you to give your home a new lease of life, Jacqui has shared some of her top design tips that are both stylish and eco-friendly with us, plus she has some insider information on where to find inspiration and show pieces locally, that you can stamp your own creative mark on.
 Read on for the list!

 Before you launch into decorating the first room, take a moment to plan the full palette.
 Sometimes people find a colour they love, but are not sure what other paint options will sit next to it in harmony.
 For Jacqui, it’s about matching tones, not just colours.
 She urges you to take inspiration from the world you live in and the things that inspire you.
 For example, the coastal vibes and granite hues are all around us here in Guernsey and they feature heavily throughout Jacqui's home.